What Is Outreach and Why Do It?

 • Give you a different perspective and/or complement your activity (art-science collaborations)

-• Provide expertise to develop your activity (e.g., working with school teachers in curriculum development)
+• Provide expertise (e.g., working with school teachers in curriculum development)

 Obtain Funding.